-After months of uncertainty for business owners, Canada and the U.S. have reached a tentative agreement on a new North American Free Trade Agreement (NAFTA) deal.
-The newly renamed United States-Mexico-Canada Agreement (USMCA) will provide more certainty to some businesses, but there are still many worries in certain sectors.
-See our press release here.
+While the tariff issue is finally resolved, there is little news on whether Canada, the U.S. or Mexico will officially ratify their new trade deal.
+In the fall of 2018, Canada and the U.S. reached a tentative agreement on a new North American Free Trade Agreement (NAFTA) deal.
+Once it is ratified, the newly renamed Canada-United States-Mexico Agreement (CUSMA) will provide more certainty to some businesses, but there are still many worries in certain sectors.
+See our press release.

 Some good news

 New small business chapter: the updated agreement includes a chapter focused on small and medium-sized enterprises!
 We’re happy to see that the agreement will now includes language that commits to helping small businesses like yours engage in cross-border trade.
 Read our press release on the small business chapter for more.

 Concessions on dairy: the dairy industry will see U.S. competitors gain greater access to the Canadian market as Canada will allow 3.59% more dairy imports.
 Class 7 for diafiltered milk has been eliminated, meaning that Canadian dairy processors will have to pay a higher price for ingredients.

 The Canadian government has announced that it will provide producers with compensation and that it will consult with industry on how best to do so.

 We are calling on government to provide businesses in this sector with a detailed transition plan, clarity on what compensation will be offered, and assurances that relief measures will work for smaller producers.